uLoyd/PitchDeterminer/README.md

 A class representing navigators mediaDevices.
 It has no methods, holding only
 values: _id_: device id, _label_: device label, and _dir_: device direction Array of instances of this class is returned from the _getDeviceList_ method of DeviceHandler.

+## SoundStorage
+Class supposed to serve as a storage for outputs of the Correlation class holding methods helping correct sound frequency estimations in short periods of time.

+#### constructor(bias = 0.03)
+The only parameter for the constructor is bias which will be assigned to the _this.biasThreshold_ member which purpose is removing outlier values during sound estimation.
+By default it is set to 0.03.
+The lower the value the higher similarity sound values will have to have the most frequent value in _this.freqArr_ for those to be taken into account during estimation.

+#### add(fx)
+Adds single sound data from the Correlation to the _this.freqArr_ member with 2 decimal points accuracy.

+#### average()
+Returns rounded average of all the values in _this.freqArr_

+#### most(arr)
+Returns most frequent value in given array

+#### determine()
+Returns determined sound frequency based on the hold samples within _this.freqArr_.
+It is calculated by calculating a bias of _most frequent value * this.biasThreshold_.
+From there an average value is calculated based on all the values within the biased similarity to that most frequent value.

+#### selfCheck()
+Returns current length of the array _this.freqArr_ holding samples.

+#### emptyData()
+Empties _this.freqArr_ and returns back the SoundStorage instance

+## SoundStorageEvent
+This class has the same purpose as SoundStorage extending it with a difference of utilizing EventEmitter allowing more diverse interactions with the storage.

+####constructor(sampleTarget = 20, sampleLimit = 40, bias = 0.03)
+The bias has the same purpose as in SoundStorage.
+Introduced here sampleTarget is a value representing _this.freqArr_ length at which "SampleTarget" event will be triggered.
+The sampleLimit works the way as sampleTarget dispatching "SampleLimit" event upon reaching defined _this.freqArr_ length.

+#### add()
+Checks if current _this.freqArr_ requires an event emission.
+After that section a base class _add(fx)_ method is called.

+#### getCurrentBias()
+Returns current bias value based on user defined bias and most frequent sample value.

+#### getOutliers()
+Returns an array containing values that currently do not pass the similarity check based on the bias.

+#### removeOutliers()
+Remove values of _this.getOutliers()_ from the ORIGINAL _this.freqArr_ hold by the instance.

+#### determine()
+Although it works in a similar fashion to the base class here it returns -1 in case of less than 3 samples hold in the _this.freqArr_ as this amount most likely is not sufficient for a proper estimation.
+Finally method returns a square root of square powers of ALL the values without applying bias.
+It is encouraged to extend this class and override this method up to user requirements.
+To apply the bias before determining the frequency array it's sufficient to call _removeOutliers()_ before calling this method.

+#### basicDetermine()
+Base class _determine()_ method is still available through this endpoint.